-Paying attention to how marketers use the promise of reward will give you a chance to reflect before you act.
+Marketers use the promise of reward to sell you their projects.
+That’s why it is key to reflect before you act.

 Take Away Message

-Stress, self-criticism and temptations are some of the biggest obstacles to willpower.
-While the power of paying attention is one of your greatest allies.
+Stress, self-criticism and temptations are some of the biggest obstacles to willpower, wheras paying attention is one of your greatest allies.

 A willpower challenge involves a conflict between two systems: the cognitive system and the impulsive system.

-Training yourself to notice when you’re making a decision rather than acting on autopilot can be a very effective strategy, while including exercise, healthy eating, meditation and relaxation into your life are sure footed ways of increasing your PFC activation and willpower.
+Training yourself to notice when you’re making a decision—rather than acting on autopilot—is an effective strategy.
+Other willpower-strengthening activities are exercise, healthy eating, meditation and relaxation.
+All of these increase your PFC activation and willpower.

 The essence is to train your brain to pause before you act.